Live Event Sound Engineering and Concert Production 101

 • Basics of Wireless

-• The Different Wireless Formats
+• The Hardware: Wireless Microphones

-• Setting up the Hardware
+• Setting Up the Hardware

 • Assignment 8: Research and Submit a Gear List